Attendance & Punctuality

 - Let your children know you care and that if they are experiencing any difficulties, that they can talk to you;

-- Do not allow your child to be absent for birthdays, haircuts or shopping;
+- Do not allow your child to be absent without good cause - birthdays, haircuts or shopping are not good causes;

 - If there are any problems, speak to your child’s class/form teacher, Head of House or one of our Attendance & Engagement Officers.